beeamc/beeamc/README.md

 - The Beatles forever!!
 - Rock in veins!

-## You can talk to me :mailbox
+## You can talk to me!

-biamoreiracarvalho1234@gmail.com
+Mailbox: biamoreiracarvalho1234@gmail.com

 @beea_mc on social media